mxochicale/tools/github/SSH.md

 1. generate key using ed25519
 ```
 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "...@gmail.com"
+#PRESS ENTER FOR THIS LINES
+Enter passphrase (empty for no passphrase):
+Enter same passphrase again:
 ```

 2. Adding your SSH key to the ssh-agent
 ```
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519